zubinchopra/portaldocs/portal-sdk/generated/top-blades-frameblades.md

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.

-The iframe code that includes the html is located at `<dir>/Content/SamplesExtension/framebladepage.html`.
-It is also in the following code.
+1. Create an iframe that includes the html, like the one located at `<dir>/Content/SamplesExtension/framebladepage.html` and in the following example.

 ```html